 Contact Hecht, Kleeger & Damashek, Personal Injury Lawyers

-To talk with an elite New York personal injury lawyer about your options, submit your information through our online form to request a free initial consultation.
+Located in Midtown-Manhattan, Hecht, Kleeger & Damashek is an experienced group of injury lawyers helping injury victims in Manhattan and throughout NYC.
+To talk with our top-rated New York City personal injury lawyers about your options, submit your information through our online form to request a free initial consultation.

 We offer free case evaluations and no up-front fees.
 You only pay us if we recover compensation.